• About

 Progression becomes a journey of self-discovery and growth, rather than an endless pursuit of an unattainable ideal.

-It’s a bit of like the chicken or egg paradox – which came first? – If you can already squat well you can probably already sit there easily when you want to.
+It’s a bit like the chicken-or-egg question.
+If you can already squat well you can probably already sit there easily when you want to.
 But again it’s not necessarily that you have to do this to squat well.
 It’s kind of like confusing effect with cause.

 While holding a deep squat for prolonged periods may seem like a useful practice, it’s not the only path to achieving improved capabilities.